elise901/xmin_new/content/_index.markdown

 I went to college at Peking University majoring in Sociology and Political Science, and later finished my masters at London School of Economics.
 Before continuing my Ph.D. study at Georgia Tech, I worked in the field of science communication as a content creator and volunteered in museums.
 I am now writing as a free-lancing contributor on issues related to science, technology and society, and my work has been published in various media outlets in Chinese.
 I receive AAAS EurekAlert! fellowship of International Reporters, and Kranzberg fellowship for technology studies at Georgia Tech.

-When I am not doing research or writing, I enjoy museums, streets, birds, national parks, and occasionally go rock climbing with friends.
+When I am not doing research or writing, I enjoy vintage clothes, museums, urban streets, birds, national parks, and occasionally go rock climbing with friends.

 ---